THE CONSERVANCY ACT

 |Scott D. Barnhart was named chief of recreation for the MWCD in 2009.
 A graduate of Hocking College, Barnhart has served the MWCD in numerous capacities for more than 20 years.
 Barnhart has helped manage Atwood Lake Park and served as superintendent at Tappan Lake Park prior to his current appointment.
 As the chief ranger for the MWCD, Barnhart oversees the conservancy district's peace officer and law enforcement programs, and also heads the recreation offerings of the MWCD (which include camping, lake parks, land leases and other programs).|

-The MWCD is governed by a Conservancy Court comprised of one common pleas court judge from each of the 18 counties in the district.
-Chapter 6101 of the Ohio Revised Code provides that the Conservancy Court shall be vested with the power to exercise jurisdiction over the Conservancy District, including the appointment of the Board of Directors, which oversees the operations of the MWCD.
+The Ohio Revised Code provides that the Conservancy Court, comprised of one common pleas court judge from each of the counties in the Conservancy District, shall exercise the jurisdiction conferred by Chapter 6101 of the Ohio Revised Code (also known as the Conservancy Act).
+The Conservancy Court appoints the members of the Board of Directors and the Board of Appraisers (upon the recommendation of the Board of Directors).

 |Honorable Damian J. Vercillo||Ashland County|